bincyber/pkictl/README.md

 _pkictl_ uses the Vault HTTP API to mount [PKI secrets engines](https://www.vaultproject.io/docs/secrets/pki/index.html) for Root and Intermediate CAs.
 Intermediate CAs can be signed by a Root CA or other Intermediate CAs.
 Roles and Policies can be defined in the YAML file for Intermediate CAs.

-The [Key/Value secrets engine](https://www.vaultproject.io/docs/secrets/kv/index.html) is also used to store the private keys of Intermediate CAs that are configured for export (ie. `catype: exported`).
+The [Key/Value secrets engine](https://www.vaultproject.io/docs/secrets/kv/index.html) is also used to store the private keys of Intermediate CAs that are configured for export (ie. `spec.type: exported`).

 ## Installation